 Additional Note: According to Beanie Babies Pricing Guide, the PVC vs PE pellets only really matters for the Princess Bear.

 Unless you have an enormous stock of Beanie Babies, it's likely you won't be able to turn this side hustle into a full-time endeavor.
+It's just not the lifestyle it used to be.
 In most cases, Beanie Babies won't make you a lot of money.
 And even if you have a semi-rare Baby, it'll need to be in mint condition to build up the hype equitable to the high price tag.

 The cost of a 4th or 5th gen Beanie Baby may sell for $2-15 in mint condition and $1 if anything less than that.
 When you find 1st or 2nd gen Beanies, that's when you could potentially earn up hundreds if not thousands of dollars.